Gloucester City A.F.C.: Bouncing back

 The 2002–03 season saw the club bounce back.
 Off the field, a deal was struck between the club and local entrepreneur Eamonn McGurk, who bought the ground and took on the majority of the club's debts.
 Financially, the club made a trading profit for the first time and were within reach of wiping out all of the historical debts.
-To add to the upturn, on the field Burns' young team upset a lot of the more fancied challengers and reached the quarter finals of the FA Trophy.
+To add to the upturn, on the field Burns' young team reached the quarter finals of the FA Trophy.
 The run included memorable victories away at league leaders Merthyr Tydfil, then two wins at Conference sides Woking and Southport.
 Aylesbury United of the Isthmian League proved to be too big of a challenge, however, and City bowed out.
-In the league, a fifth-placed finish was a remarkable achievement.
+In the league, the club achieved a fifth-placed finish.

 The 2003–04 season saw further progress with the Tigers finishing second in the Western Division and gaining promotion to the Premier Division.
-At the end of the season, Colin Gardner stepped down as the highly respected chairman.
+At the end of the season, Colin Gardner stepped down as the chairman.
 Chris Burns resigned as manager in January 2006, Neil Mustoe took over as caretaker-manager until the permanent appointment of Tim Harris from Merthyr Tydfil was made.